 Welcome back to the next chapter in my intermittent fasting story.
 If you are new here, let me get you up to speed real quick.

 Earlier this year, I started focusing on small ways to improve my health and wellness.
-Every month, my goal is to take a series of small, actionable steps to enhance my overall wellness and make a difference in my health.
+Every month, my goal is to take a series of small, actionable steps to enhance my overall wellness and make a difference in my health and energy levels.

 Recently, I chose intermittent fasting as an experiment to help optimize my digestive processes and help me tune into what my body is truly telling me.
+I also wanted to increase my energy levels.
 You can read more specifics about Week 1 here and Weeks 2 & 3 here if you are interested.

 After having committed to the intermittent fasting lifestyle for the past month, I am happy to report that I really enjoyed it and will be sticking with it moving forward.
 I do plan to alter my eating window and cycle in and out of IF as needed for birthdays, vacations, celebrations, etc.